pokt-network/pocket/shared/telemetry/README.md

 At the moment, we are using two types of metrics:

-- Time series metrics: collected periodically and are stored in a database.
+- **Time Series metrics**: Metrics collected at regular intervals and stored in a database.
+[//]: # TODO/INVESTIGATE(team): Replacing logs with a proper events solution for recording Event Metrics.
-- Event series metrics: events that occur and are tracked and stored in a database.
+- **Event series metrics**: Event-driven (i.e. not time-driven) metrics that are stored in a databse.

 At the moment, we are using: